-To make money trading, patience is one of the necessary ingredients.
+To make money investing and trading, patience is one of the necessary ingredients.
 First, we have to build our trading skills, then save enough capital to earn us the kind of money we are seeking, wait for the right market conditions and wait for our money to grow.
-It’s hardly the get rich quick process we have all fantasised about, but if we are determined to be profitable, it’s going to take time.
+It’s hardly the get-rich-quick process we have all fantasized about, but if we are determined to be profitable, it’s going to take time.

 For those of us that are shorter-term traders like swing traders, we still need to resist the temptation to sell prematurely.
 Yes, trades are held for a much shorter amount of time, but it is still important for us to wait for the right time to sell.

 Impatient traders, says expert, Dr. Van K. Tharp, have a tendency to exhibit a future-oriented focus.
 As impatient traders, we imagine how much money we can amass in the future, but we also have an immediate need for that money.
 In order for us to become less impatient, we will have to learn to direct our attention to the more immediate future.
 How can we do this?

 Well, unless we can acknowledge that we are one of those impatient traders, we can’t change.
 It isn’t as easy as it may seem at first.
 Many of us have difficulty admitting that we have limitations.
 We feel it is a reflection of who we are as a person, so we deny it.

 An Exercise to Combat the Desire for Instant Gratification

 A good way to combat this is to make it less personal.

 For example, we can imagine that are watching a movie with a character facing a similar challenge, but that person is not us.
 We are simply observers.